DoctorMcKay/raw.js/README.md

 ## setupOAuth2(id, secret, redirectUri)

 Sets up OAuth2 authentication.
 You must call this before you call `auth` if you plan to authenticate a user.

-Get the `id` and `secret` from the [apps page](https://ssl.reddit.com/prefs/apps/).
-The `redirectUri` is optional for `script` apps, but for all other apps it is required and must match the redirect URI you gave to reddit exactly.
+- `id` - Your app's client ID.
+Obtain this and the secret from the [apps page](https://ssl.reddit.com/prefs/apps/) on reddit.
+- `secret` - Your app's client secret.
+- `redirectUri` - Your app's redirect URI.
+This must match the URI that you gave to reddit exactly or else authentication will fail.
+Optional for `script` apps, although reddit requires one to be supplied during app registration. reddit doesn't actually use it; as such, it can be anything.

 ## authUrl(state, scopes, permanent)